Capacity (Competence) Determination and Informed Consent

 - For incapacity:

-- Longevity, multiple comorbidities, in hospital for medical reasons
+- Longevity, multiple comorbidities, hospitalized for medical reasons

 - Never married, never worked outside home